-The bioflavinoid quercitin is a naturally occurring substance that has anti-inflammatory and anti-oxidant properties.
+The bioflavonoid quercetin is a naturally occurring substance with anti-inflammatory and antioxidant properties.
 It is present in seeds, citrus fruits, olive oil, tea, and red wine.

-A quercitin-containing compound (called Cysta Q) was studied in 22 IC patients given 500 mg twice a day for 4 weeks.
+A quercetin-containing compound (called Cysta Q) was studied in 22 IC patients given 500 mg twice daily for 4 weeks.
 Two patients dropped out of the study.
 Of the remaining 20 patients, 57% had a significant decrease in symptoms.
-A randomized, placebo-controlled trial is needed to further determine the efficacy of quercitin in treating chronic bladder inflammation but it seems promising.
+A randomized, placebo-controlled trial is needed to further determine the efficacy of quercetin in treating chronic bladder inflammation, but it seems promising.

-Some quercitin supplements come with bromeline derived from pineapples that may enhance quercetin absorption.
-However, if you are trying to minimize $$ spent and maximize the effect, you can purchase bromeline or papaya enzymes separately.
+Some quercetin supplements come with bromelain derived from pineapples, which may enhance quercetin absorption.
+However, if you are trying to minimize the $ spent and maximize the effect, you can purchase bromelain or papaya enzymes separately.

-Bladder health supplements containing quercitin (least expensive per serving first):
+Bladder health supplements containing quercetin (least expensive per serving first):

-In the same way marshmallow soothes sore throats, marshmallow appears to ease swelling in mucus membranes that line the colon and the urinary tract.
+In the same way, marshmallow soothes sore throats; marshmallow appears to ease swelling in mucous membranes that line the colon and the urinary tract.

 Moreover, Marshmallow root has been identified as having one of the highest levels of glucuronoxylan, a potent antioxidant.
 Glucuronoxylan protects cells from free radical damage, promoting healthy cell regeneration.
 It also demonstrates mild antibacterial properties.